-- j.
-The Group made advances to its related parties to support their working capital requirements.
-As at December 31, 2021 and 2020, advances to related parties amounting to ₱2,764.5 million and ₱2,765.5 million, respectively, were guaranteed by the major stockholder of the Group's related parties.
-In the event these related parties are unable to settle the advances when demanded, the guarantor will pay the liabilities in which the obligations are expressed. - k.
-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group, directly or indirectly, including any director (whether executive or otherwise) of the Group.
-The short-term benefits of key management personnel of the Group in 2021, 2020 and 2019 amounting to ₱74.4 million, ₱79.
-3 million and ₱97.1 million, respectively.
-The post-employment benefits of key management personnel of the Group amounting to ₱41.0 million, ₱44.3 million and ₱32.2 million in 2021, 2020 and 2019, respectively.
+- k.
+As at December 31, 2022 and 2021, advances to related parties amounting to ₽213.9 million and ₽2,764.5 million, respectively, were guaranteed by the major stockholder of the Group's related parties.
+In the event these related parties are unable to settle the advances when demanded, the guarantor will pay the liabilities in which the obligations are expressed. - I. Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group, directly or indirectly, including any director (whether executive or otherwise) of the Group.
+The short-term benefits of key management personnel of the Group in 2022, 2021 and 2020 amounted to ₽85.7 million, 74.4 million and ₽79.
+3 million, respectively.
+The post-employment benefits of key management personnel of the Group amounted to ₽65.4 million, ₽41.0 million and ₽44.3 million in 2022, 2021 and 2020, respectively.

-30. Income Taxes
+31. Income Taxes